milkslurpee/CS312/Project7/branch-and-bound-project-report.md

 ```

 The Time Complexity is O(n^2 + 2n(2n)) or just **O(n^2)**.
-This because for both the row reduction and column reduction we first iterate through all the nodes, and then we iterate through all the edges to find the minimum value.
-We iterate again to update the matrix values, but we are ultimately dominated by O(n^2).
+This is because for both the row reduction and column reduction we first iterate through all the nodes, and then we iterate through all the edges to find the minimum value.
+We then iterate through again to update the matrix values with the reduced values.
+Ultimately though, everything is just dominated by O(n^2).

 #### Space